Ha-Shiloaḥ

-Since it was difficult to obtain a license from the Russian government to publish the journal due to censorship laws, it was first printed in Berlin from 1896 until 1900 and then later in Krakow from 1901 to 1905.
-Publication was suspended in 1905 for two years as a result of the Russian Revolution.
+Since Russian censorship laws made it difficult to obtain a license to publish the journal there, it was first printed in Berlin from 1896 until 1900 and then later in Krakow from 1901 to 1905.
+The chaos of Russian Revolution interfered with its printing for two years from 1905.
 Permission to publish in Russia was granted in 1907 while editing was done in Odessa and Warsaw, while the vast majority of readership lived in Russia.
 Ha-Shiloaḥ experienced financial problems due to the considerable increase in printing and paper costs coupled with an underwhelming number of initial subscribers, causing significant losses.
 The division of administrative work between Ahad Ha’am in Berlin and the administrators in Warsaw put further strain on the journal, leading to a period between October and December 1897 where publication was suspended to reorganize.
 Following the interruption of the 1905 Russian Revolution, Ha-Shiloaḥ was then relaunched on a firmer economic and administrative basis as well as an increase in readership.

 Intent

 Ha-Shiloaḥ was created at a time where no major Hebrew monthlies existed.
 Ahad Ha’am wanted to create a journal that could compare to the most important European monthlies at the time such as English Contemporary Review in England or Revue des Deux Mondes in France, which led to Ha’am having exceptionally high content and editing standards.
 He intended for the journal to be devoted to Zionism, Jewish scholarship, and belles lettres in a style that was accessible to the average reader and not to a specific or limited audience.
-The periodical was meant to be a vehicle to raise the national consciousness of Jewish people and to be a central platform for the discussion and analysis of issues facing the Jewish community in the past and present.
+The periodical was meant to be a means to raise the national consciousness of Jewish people and to be a central platform for the discussion and analysis of issues facing the Jewish community in the past and present.
 Ha’am stressed that the journal would not serve as a platform for scientific discussions or debates on abstract issues in order to further expand accessibility to the masses.
 Due to Ha’am adherence to the Hibbat Zion and cultural Zionist movement, the monthly often expressed antagonism towards Theodor Herzl and political Zionism.